Meningitis is a rare but serious disease, so it's important to learn the symptoms.

 - High-pitched cry

-The speed with which meningitis symptoms develop varies.
+How fast meningitis symptoms develop can vary.
 Bacterial meningitis symptoms come on quickly, usually over a period of hours.
-With viral meningitis, symptoms might develop over several days.
+With viral meningitis, symptoms might appear over several days.

 When to See a Doctor

-So here's one important thing to keep in mind.
-Beyond any of the specific meningitis symptoms, children or adults with bacterial meningitis -- the most serious type -- usually become very ill very quickly.
+Children or adults with bacterial meningitis -- the most serious type -- usually become very ill quickly.

-Even though the odds of getting meningitis are very small, you should still err on the side of caution.
-If you or a family member have been exposed to meningitis or have worrisome meningitis symptoms, give your health care provider a call.
-If the meningitis symptoms seem severe, go to the emergency room right away.
-Getting prompt treatment for meningitis can make all the difference.
+Even though the odds of getting meningitis are small, you should still play it safe.
+If you or a family member have had contact with someone who has meningitis -- or you notice any symptoms of the disease -- give your doctor a call immediately.
+If the symptoms are severe, go to the emergency room right away.
+Prompt treatment for meningitis can make all the difference.